justinmeiners/efficient-programming-with-components/10_binary_counter.md

            /\

 It has `n - 1` internal nodes.
-But we don't want the winning element to do `n - 1` comparisons.
+But we don't want the winning element to be compared `n - 1` times.
 We need to transform that into the way they play tennis tournaments.
 We need to balance the tree.